 Resources: Is This the Right Place for My Child?
 38 Research-Based Indicators of Quality Childcare, The Essentials: Providing High-Quality Family Childcare, What Does a High-Quality Preschool Program Look Like?

 Why does it matter?

-The early years in your child’s life are some of the most important years, so why not nurture them with high-quality care.
+The early years in your child’s life are the most important years, so why not nurture them with high-quality care.

-- High-quality care has been linked to progress in school, higher career earnings as well as a decrease in negative behavior such as getting in trouble with the law.
+- High-quality childcare has been linked to progress in school, higher career earnings as well as a decrease in negative behavior such as getting in trouble with the law.

 - Programs can support and nurture a child’s early care and education experience by supporting professional development and making a commitment to program improvement.
-If you are interested in learning more about Step Up to Quality, a Nebraska resource that helps both families and child care providers learn more about implementing and selecting quality care please visit their website.
+If you are interested in learning more about Step Up to Quality, a Nebraska resource that helps both families and childcare providers learn more about implementing and selecting quality care please visit the Step Up to Quality website.